doublesecretagency/craft-googlemaps/docs/address-field/field-settings.md

 When viewing the map, you can drag & drop the pin to alter the geographic coordinates (it will not change the address).

+## "Map Visibility Toggle"

+The map visibility toggle controls whether or not the map is currently being displayed.

+**Label & Icon** - Show both the textual and iconic representations of the visibility toggle.

+**Label Only** - Use only text to represent the toggle.

+**Icon Only** - Displays only the marker icon as the visibility toggle.

+**Disabled** - The map visibility toggle will be hidden entirely.

 ## "Show coordinates as..."

-**Input fields** - The coordinates will be _editable_ via standard form inputs.
+**Input Fields** - The coordinates will be _editable_ via standard form inputs.
 You will be able to manage the arrangement of these fields alongside the other subfields (see "Arrange subfield layout" below).

-**Read-only text** - The coordinates will be visible, but _not editable_.
+**Read-Only Fields** - The coordinates will be visible, but _not editable_.

 **Hidden** - The coordinates will be hidden.